Bidets Provide Easy, Soothing Hygiene for Colorectal Cancer Patients | Toiletseats.com

 Skip to content

-Using a bidet is ideal for those experiencing the effects of colorectal cancer and its treatment.
+They are ideal for those experiencing the effects of this cancer and its treatment.

 • Hands-free use; remote buttons are easy to press